Racial capitalism: COVID-19 disparities

+According to Whitney N. Laster Pirtle, racial capitalism is a fundamental cause of disease in the world.
+This is especially seen in the COVID-19 pandemic.
 Racial disparities in the public health and socioeconomic impacts of COVID-19 have also been attributed to racial capitalism.
 Whitney Laster Pirtle, Assistant Professor of Sociology at University of California, Merced, argues in her article that the social conditions developed by racial capitalism: (a) shape multiple diseases that interact with COVID-19 to influence poor health outcomes; (b) affect disease outcomes through increasing multiple risk factors for poor, people of color, including racial residential segregation, homelessness, and medical bias; (c) shape access to flexible resources, such as medical knowledge and freedom, which can be used to minimize both risks and the consequences of disease; and (d) replicate historical patterns of inequities within pandemics, despite newer intervening mechanisms thought to ameliorate health consequences.A key case study Pirtle uses to illustrate the role of racial capitalism in COVID-19 health disparities is the overrepresentation in mortality among Black Americans in Detroit, Michigan.
 Public health statistics reveal that Black residents accounted for 40% of COVID-19 deaths in a state where they comprise only 14% of the population.
 According to Pirtle, this disparity is due to structural violence resulting from a racial capitalist system.
 She describes how racial capitalism influences multiple disease factors and increases multiple disease risk factors through racial residential segregation, which, through governmental housing policies, is initiated and perpetuated by underlying racism in legislative and economic institutions, and is ultimately enforced by the judicial system.
 Studies show that racial residential segregation decrease access among minority communities to green spaces and healthy, affordable foods, and increases exposure to environmental toxins and hazards, which in turn discourage healthy lifestyles and compel communities of color to live in harmful physical and social environments.
 Specifically in Detroit, a study by health researchers at the University of Michigan argues that racial and spatial relations, such as racial residential segregation, are fundamental determinants of health.
-Mapping data indicates that Detroit is one of most segregated cities in the United States, supporting the argument that families of color in Detroit face increased risk for COVID-19 impacts due to increased risk factors resulting from racial residential segregation.
+Mapping data indicates that Detroit is one of the most segregated cities in the United States, while also ranking in the top 20 major cities in the US with the highest rates of homelessness supporting the argument that families of color in Detroit face increased risk for COVID-19 impacts due to increased risk factors resulting from racial residential segregation.
 Moreover, Pirtle argues that racial capitalism restricts minority communities' access to resources such as quality healthcare, which wealthy, white residents are better able to access due to societal privileges.

-South African apartheid and Israeli apartheid
+Education

+Education is central to the production and reproduction of racial inequalities globally.
+According to a paper published by Jessica Gerrard, Arathi Sriprakash, and Sophie Rudolph, the systems of formal education cannot be separated from colonial and national projects that have oppressed, enslaved, and assimilated people based on race.
+Gerrard's paper proposes three main arguments: